vedi/knowledge-base/src/documents/unity/grow/GrowIntegration_Facebook.html.md

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")

-	Once you created your game, you'll be redirected to an Integrations page where you can start with any of the GROW integrations.
+	Once you created your game, you'll be redirected to the Integrations page where you can start with any of the GROW integrations.
 Click on **Facebook**.
-You'll see an instructions screen, you can continue with that or stay here for the extended version.
+You'll see the instructions screen, you can continue with that or stay here for the extended version.

-2. Double-click on the downloaded Unity package, it'll import all the necessary files into your Unity project.
+2. Download and import the unity package into your Unity project.

 	![alt text](/img/tutorial_img/unity_grow/importHighway.png "import")